csi-greifflab/airrtm/README.md

 Note that the `--use_vj` option must be used consistently, i.e., either by all three commands (`preprocess_data`, `train_model`, `predict`), or by none of them.

+Note that AIRRTM is quite CPU-heavy, so it may not be optimized for running on a 'normal' consumer computers.